 A large recreational sandpit covered with a shade sail was opened near the senior playground in 2005.
 Class teams share time at the sandpit to ensure all age groups have a fair turn.

-The pool has been recently refurbished, with length being added to the pool and compound, and solar heating being installed to take that cold 'edge' off the water.
+The pool has been refurbished, with length being added to the pool and compound, and solar heating being installed to take that cold 'edge' off the water.
 The compound has separate male and female changing sheds and a separate toilet, as well as an equipment room.
 During the Summer holidays, 50 pool keys are made available for hire to families of the school.
-The hire period is December to March, and the fee is $50.
+The hire period is December to March, and a fee is charged.
 Enquire at the office for terms & conditions.

 Waterwise is a water safety programme that uses yachting and kayaking to assist students become more confident & competent in the water.
 The Campbells Bay School Waterwise programme operates from the Lake Pupuke Waterwise Centre at Milford School.
 Under the leadership of Bruce Reid and ably supported by Jan Shearer and a crew of trained waterwise instructors, the programme provides a yachting, kayaking and water safety programme for Year 6 students.
 Year 5 students start their preparation for Waterwise in Term four each year.
 Full details of the programme are provided to parents/caregivers at that time.